dwork269-wq/dwork269-wq.github.io/_posts/2024-08-21-redefining-payments.md

 permalink: /redefining-payments/
 ---

-# Redefining Payments: A Smarter Future for Merchants and Consumers

 Today's payment system is bloated and dominated by entrenched interests.
 This article proposes a crypto-based framework to eliminate banks and payment networks as intermediaries, solving issues like high interchange fees that burden merchants.

 ![Payment System Diagram]({{ "/assets/img/image.png" | relative_url | uri_escape }})